7 minute read

 Each team developed a local report about their service, outlining the service’s strengths, achievements and opportunities for improvement, including recommendations for specific service improvements.

-The MS Trust used early outputs from the GEMSS evaluation projects to develop a consensus on Modelling Sustainable Caseloads: MS Specialist Nurses for a whole-time MS nurse and then map the current UK workforce against this benchmark.
-This work has formed the basis for our more recent mapping work (2018).
+The MS Trust used early outputs from the GEMSS evaluation projects to develop a consensus on Modelling Sustainable Caseloads: MS Specialist Nurses (PDF, 345KB) for a whole-time MS nurse and then map the current UK workforce against this benchmark.
+This work has formed the basis for our more recent nurse mapping work.

 Each trust or health board participating in GEMSS during 2014-15 entered into a memorandum of understanding with the MS Trust at the start of the project so we could undertake a meta-analysis of the data collected.